AbductiveLearning/ABLkit/docs/Intro/Reasoning.rst

 -------------------------

 Generally, we can create a subclass derived from ``KBBase`` to build our own knowledge base.
-In addition, ABL kit also offers several predefined subclasses of ``KBBase`` (e.g., ``PrologKB`` and ``GroundKB``), which we can utilize to build our knowledge base more conveniently.
+In addition, ABLkit also offers several predefined subclasses of ``KBBase`` (e.g., ``PrologKB`` and ``GroundKB``), which we can utilize to build our knowledge base more conveniently.